vx3r/wg-gen-web/README.md

 ## How to use with existing WireGuard configuration

-After first run Wg Gen Web will create `server.json` in data directory with alla server informations.
+After first run Wg Gen Web will create `server.json` in data directory with all server informations.

-Fill free to modify this file in order to use your existing keys
+Feel free to modify this file in order to use your existing keys

 ## What is out of scope